 - 3.1.
 There must be a clear and undisputed title to the land. - 3.2.
 As provided in RSPO Principle and Criterion 2.3, the use of the land is in full accordance with the free, prior and informed consent of Indigenous Peoples and other customary users. - 3.3.
 Practices must adhere to existing local and national laws. - 3.4.
 Plantations or crops shall not be established on land that was converted from natural ecosystems after 2005, the date adopted in the RSPO P&C. - 3.5.
-As provided in RSPO Principles and Criteria 3.1 & 6.1, the producer has developed and is implementing a management plan that addresses long-term economic and financial viability and is responsibly considering the social and cultural effects of their operations on employees and communities. - 3.6.
+As provided in RSPO Principles and Criteria 3.1 & 6.1, the producer has developed and is implementing a management plan that addresses longterm economic and financial viability and is responsibly considering the social and cultural effects of their operations on employees and communities. - 3.6.
 As provided in RSPO Principle and Criterion 5.6, the producer has developed and is implementing plans for identifying, reducing and monitoring all polluting activities and emissions, including greenhouse gases. - 3.7.
 Fire is not used to clear land for new plantings.

 In addition to meeting the feedstock-specific criteria above, these baseline environmental criteria impose additional standards that must be met by any biodiesel producer in order to be considered for sourcing under this policy.
-In order to develop these criteria, we reviewed a number of sourcing standards adopted by other organizations.
-We limited our baseline criteria to a set that could be rapidly assessed to determine compliance.
+In order to develop these criteria, we reviewed a number of sourcing standards adopted by other organizations.6 We limited our baseline criteria to a set that could be rapidly assessed to determine compliance.

 Some of these criteria overlap with requirements in the RSPO P&C, while others - in particular, criteria 3.4. and 3.7. - impose even more stringent requirements on feedstock suppliers.
-Criterion 3.4 prohibits conversion from natural ecosystems after 2005, while the prohibition on conversion in the RSPO P&C is limited to "primary forest".
+Criterion 3.4 prohibits conversion from natural ecosystems after 2005, while the prohibition on conversion in the RSPO P&C is limited to "primary forest or any area containing one or more High Conservation Values."
+In contrast to Criterion 3.7, the RSPO P&C allow the use of fire, although only when found to be environmentally preferable by a documented assessment.